-Sebastian Vettel wins the Singapore Grand Prix ahead of Daniel Ricciardo in second place and Kimi Raikkonen in third place.
-Force India, Williams, Toro Rosso and Sauber managed to score some much needed points for their teams from the event as well.
+Daniel Ricciardo wins the Malaysian Grand Prix ahead of Max Verstappen in second place and Nico Rosberg in third place.
+Williams, McLaren, Ferrari, Force India and Renault all managed to score some much needed points at the event also.

 The Suzuka International Racing Course (or the Suzuka Circuit for short); in Japan is one of the most difficult racing tracks in the world.
 It is a technically, physically and mentally challenging race circuit.
 Nevertheless, the track is one of the favourites among Formula One drivers, and the spectators like it as well.